hariesef/moonbiq/README.md

   inputStorage  =  storage
   ```

-Aside from implementing the interface functions, one mandatory public constructur New() as in
+Aside from implementing the interface functions, one mandatory public constructur New() is needed to get the initial object instance.
 ```
 storage  :=  mongo.New()
 ```
-is needed to get the initial object instance.

 ### Thank you for your interest in moonbiQ!